Rowell Fair Curd Tart

 Our thanks to the Arts & Heritage Centre for supplying this information

-Entries, as usual, were split into TWO categories – the ‘Under 14s’ and ‘Adults’.
+As in previous years, entries were split into TWO categories – the ‘Under 14s’ and ‘Adults’.
+With a prize for the 1st, 2nd and 3rd in each category.

 Prizes – Under 14s